 Cornell Library Faculty Newsletter

 Welcome to Swarthmore!
 First of all, the staff.
+There are two of us - we work full-time, Monday-Friday.
 I am Meg Spencer, the Science Librarian.
 Feel free to come and see me about any concerns or questions you might have about the Library.
-If you don't stop by Cornell before, there will be an informal tour of the library & a chance to ask any questions you might have for me, after the New Faculty meeting on August 29th.
+If you don't stop by Cornell before, there will be an informal tour of the library & a chance to ask any questions you might have for me, after the New Faculty meeting on August 28th.
 Terry Heinrichs is the Science Library Coordinator.
 She is in charge of Circulation, including reserves, so any questions or concerns in these areas should be directed to her.

 While Classes are in Session